-The music is the colorful heart of theCircus Oz performance.
-Members of the band, both individually and collectively, composed all original music to fit the acts, sometimes following the mood, sometimes driving it along.
+The music is the colorful heart of the show and everyone in Circus Oz plays at least a little bit.
+The band at its core has no limits.
+All music is originally composed individually and collectively by the band and is created to fit the acts, sometimes following the mood, sometimes driving it along.

-4 About the Artists
+About the Artists